Immunization Storage and Handling

 During your inspection, a public health nurse from the Health Unit's Vaccine Preventable Disease Team will visit your office to:

-- ensure the proper management of vaccines,
+- ensure the proper management of immunizations,

 - review contingency planning,